hyperstack-org/hyperstack/docs/readme.md

 ## Contributing

+We have a [Feature Matrix](https://github.com/hyperstack-org/hyperstack/blob/edge/docs/feature_matrix.md) that needs to be filled with missing features.
+The idea is that you can check here what the implementation status is of a Ruby (on Rails) feature.
+And if you have the time and skill you're more then encuraged to implement or fix one or two.
+But if you're not in a position to contribute code, just expanding and maintaining this table would be very excellent.

-If you would like to help, please read the [CONTRIBUTING](https://github.com/hyperstack-org/hyperstack/blob/edge/CONTRIBUTING.md) file for suggestions.
+If you would like to help in any other way, please read the [CONTRIBUTING](https://github.com/hyperstack-org/hyperstack/blob/edge/CONTRIBUTING.md) file for suggestions.

 ## Links